contactandyc/the-macro-library/PERFORMANCE.md

 ## random

 This tests sorting data that is randomized.
+Repetition only occurs as often as the rand() function repeats numbers.
 For all random methods, the data is randomized differently for each time the array is repeated.
 For example, if the array is 1 million items and repeated 100 times, the 100 arrays will have different random values.

-## ascending_random
+## mixed

 This tests first sorting that is first sorted in an ascending fashion.
 Next, the N random swaps are applied to the array where N is equal to 25% of the number of items.
+This has the effect of mixing up the array.

 ## rand_max